DA finds 29 Mile Apartments shooting was in self-defense

 According to the report, investigators asked Boyle why he pulled the trigger and what he thought might have happened if he hadn’t, and Boyle said he shot Deffenbaugh “when he decided to come at me,” and if he hadn’t shot “I think he would have beat the crap out of me honestly, I think he would have hurt me bad.”

-According to the report, Boyle told investigators, “I feel bad about everything I wish none of that would have happened, but I felt like I was in danger though, I really do.
+Boyle told investigators, “I feel bad about everything.
+I wish none of that would have happened, but I felt like I was in danger though, I really do.
 I feel like he put my life on the line.”

 A witness told investigators Deffenbaugh yelled “shoot me m-----f-----” before Boyle shot him.